hot-glue-for-rails/hot-glue/README.md

 - Enum - displayed as a drop-down list (defined the enum values on your model).
   - For Rails 6 see https://jasonfleetwoodboldt.com/courses/stepping-up-rails/enumerated-types-in-rails-and-postgres/
   - You must specify the enum definition both in your model and also in your database migration for both Rails 6 + Rails 7
+  - You can modify an enum so that instead of a drop down list, it displays a partial view that you must build.
+See the [https://github.com/hot-glue-for-rails/hot-glue#2023-10-01---v0523](v0.5.23 Release notes) for details.

 # Note about enums